jepersson/P5-enron/final_project/submission_questions.md

    rubric items: “create new features”, “intelligently select features”, “properly scale features”]

-After cleaning up the financial features attention were given to the email features for the next step.
+After cleaning up the financial features attention was given to the email features for the next step.
 The email data was spotty and we are unable to discern if the emails included are exhaustive or not.
 To mitigate the effects of possible selection bias due to shifting sample sizes the five existing email features were combined into three ratios based on the amount of emails sent to/from each person respectively.
-My hope is that doing this will help avoid over fitting our model by reducing noise solely from the sampling method and we will revisit this decision once more towards the end of the analysis to see if my hypothesis is correct or not.
+My hope is that doing this will help avoid overfitting our model by reducing noise solely from the sampling method and we will revisit this decision once more towards the end of the analysis to see if my hypothesis is correct or not.
 The ratios were calculated as seen here below.